-Skiatook Elementary uses an on-line grading program for third grade, which may be accessed by the parent / guardian.
+Skiatook Intermediate Elementary uses an on-line grading program which may be accessed by the parent / guardian.
 It requires a password that the parent can obtain in the office.

 Teachers will update grades no less than two times per week.